Amy Ryan Profile

 Ryan's upcoming film Changeling, directed by Clint Eastwood, will premiere in the fall of 2008, and she is currently shooting Paul Greengrass's next project, Green Zone, opposite Matt Damon.

 You have read this article with the title Amy Ryan.
-You can bookmark this page URL http://cuntact.blogspot.com/2011/11/amy-ryan.html.
+You can bookmark this page URL https://cuntact.blogspot.com/2011/11/amy-ryan.html.
 Thanks!